 By the way, I just thought of another joke.
 66. ( Are you laughing?)

-And for valuable information about what to say in a sales call you may like to consider my eBook on sales language.
+And for valuable information about what to say in a sales call you may like to read "Words That Sell".

 Here's to YourSalesSuccess.

 You Might be Interested in These Pages